SE-Stuttgart/kib3_moodle_chatbot_backend/README.md

 2. Change the line starting with `MOOLDE_SERVER_PROTOCOL` to `MOOLDE_SERVER_PROTOCOL = "https"`, if your Moodle instance uses SSL.
 3. Replace the value `webserver` in line `MOODLE_SERVER_WEB_HOST = 'webserver'` with the IP address (and port, if not on default `80` port) of your Moodle server, e.g. `"127.0.0.1"` or `"127.0.0.1:8081"`
+4. Make sure to open the port specified in the variable `DS_SERVER_PORT` (default: `44123`).
+This port should be enabled for tcp and websocket communication.

 ## Running the Server
 1. Activate your virtual environment, e.g.